 In New Zealand, the Commerce Act 1986 ("Commerce Act") prohibits anti-competitive acquisitions, conduct and arrangements.
 The Commerce Act is administered by the New Zealand Commerce Commission ("NZCC").
 The purpose of the Commerce Act is to promote competition in markets for the long-term benefit of consumers in New Zealand.
 Breaches of the Commerce Act can result in significant prison sentences, criminal fines, civil pecuniary penalties, damages, and/or injunctions.

-Troy Pilkington PARTNERtroy.pilkington@russellmcveagh.com P +64 9 367 8108
+Bradley Aburn PARTNER bradley.aburn@russellmcveagh.com P + 64 9 367 8816